prateeksawhney97/DPS-2022/README.md

 ## AI Mission For the DPS Program

-The code, plots and heroku webapp lineked to this repository provides a method to visualise and predict historically the number of accidents per category and to forecast the values for the future.
+The code, plots, JSON endpoints and heroku webapp linked to this repository provides a method to visualise and predict historically the number of accidents per category and to forecast the values for the future.
 The method is applied to a data set which contains the monthly values for traffic accidents in Munich until the end of 2020.
 Forecasting from the Heroku Web Application can be done for each 3 distinct Accident Category i.e. Alcohol, Traffic and Escape.

 The Link Of The Heroku Web Application is -> https://accidentdps.herokuapp.com/